Commercial Market Outlook

 All-property equivalent yields have been broadly stable over the last two years at circa 7.0% (MSCI Monthly Index), following a sustained period of upward movement from mid-2022 to early 2024.

 Capital growth performance varies considerably across the main commercial property sectors.
-Industrial is outperforming the all-property average, with annual growth to April 2026 standing at 2.1%.
-In contrast, office capital values are still falling on an annual basis, at -2.7% over the 12 months to April 2026, although performance is continuing to improve.
-Retail capital growth is currently between industrials and offices at 1.4%.
+Industrial is outperforming the all-property average, with annual growth to May 2026 standing at 1.7%.
+Office capital values remain negative on an annual basis, at -2.8% over the 12 months to May 2026, although the pace of decline has moderated substantially and appears to be stabilising.
+Retail capital growth sits between industrials and offices at 1.5%.

 Investment outlook